• Skip to secondary menu

 Inverted Pleats

-The trend of inverted pleats started from around 1920s.
+The trend of inverted pleats started around the 1920s.
 Inverted pleats are basically box pleats inside out (the back of the box pleats will look similar to what the inverted pleats look in the front).
-You have to bring two folds in a line in the centre of either the front or back of the clothing (skirt say) to create inverted pleats.
+You have to bring two folds in a line in the center of either the front or back of the clothing (skirt say) to create inverted pleats.
 Knee lengths skirts with inverted pleats are very popular among designs.

 7. Kick Pleats